 Bully 2 has been rumored and even officially confirmed to have been in development several times in the past but for some reason or another always ends up getting canceled.

-However, things are a lot more optimistic in 2023 as reputable gaming insider Tom Henderson recently teased that a new Bully “could be two to three years away, even longer.”
+However, things are much more hopeful in 2024 as reputable gaming insider Tom Henderson recently teased that a new Bully “might be two to three years away, even longer.”

 Release Date: April 20, 2006